 If we used a standard breakpoint, every time a user buys the items in the cart a breakpoint would fire in nerd.vision, but 99% of the time we would gain no value from the breakpoints as the code is functioning as expected.

 To catch this error we will add a conditional breakpoint on line 111 of the CartServiceImpl class within our buy now function.
-In our breakpoint we will configure the email notification as we cannot guarantee the issue will reoccur when we are available and monitoring nerd.vision for fired breakpoints.
+In our breakpoint we will configure the email notification as we cannot guarantee the issue will occur when you are available and monitoring nerd.vision for fired breakpoints.

-When our issue occurs, we will receive an email and can view our breakpoint in debugger.nerd.vsion.
+When our issue occurs, we will receive an email and can view our breakpoint in nerd.vsion.